 Using the strained rose petals, that have been simmered to make rose water, mash petals between your fingers, to achieve a clay-like consistency.
 Add more water to the petals and blend in your blender to a smooth, ‘smoothy’ consistency.
-Pour contents of a blender into a pot, an iron pot will give the beads a nice black finish.
+Pour the contents of a blender into a pot, an iron pot will give the beads a nice black finish.
 Avoid using aluminum pots as the acid in the beads will react with the aluminum.
 Gently simmer the rose petal paste for a few hours on the stove until the liquid is substantially reduced.
 You can do this over several days, simmering for a couple of hours daily, or you can simmer it all at once.
 Once it reaches a thick, clay-like consistency remove it from heat and allow it to cool.
-Form the beads, allow to partially dry, and poke a hole through for stringing.
+Form the beads, allow them to partially dry, and poke a hole through for stringing.
 Allow the rose beads to finish drying until very hard.
 String and make a fragrant necklace.
 Store where insect pests will not be a problem.
 Here’s another method for making rose beads.

 Dried rose petals and rosebuds

 You can dry rose petals and flower buds for teas and infusions.
 Harvest as you would for oil or rose water but instead of infusing, place in a flat wicker basket, which has been lined with a cotton tea towel.
 Allow to air dry in a shaded place away from sunlight and heat.
 Stir up the blossoms occasionally as they dry.
 Once they are thoroughly dry, put them in a glass jar and cap tightly.
 Use them as you would any tea, making an infusion with simmering, not boiling water.
 Use the decoction for detox, immune support, pain relief, relaxation, and women’s complaints.
 It is a good tonic, but also a laxative so doesn’t overuse.